 Either way, giving each other permission to spend an agreed-upon amount of money guilt-free has the power to change your life for the better and stop money fights.

 Don’t believe me?
-Listen to how fun money budgets changed me and my husband’s lives.
+Listen to how fun money budgets changed the lives of my husband and I.

 FUN MONEY BUDGETS ELIMINATED OUR MONEY FIGHTS